-Plastic sheds are available in a huge range of designs, colour and sizes.
+Plastic sheds are available in a huge range of designs, colours, and sizes.
 Some even mimic the appearance of timber for the best of both worlds.

-Low maintenance, easy to build and reliable, buying a plastic shed means you can enjoy top-quality garden storage without the premium price tag.
+Almost maintenance-free, easy to build and reliable, buying one of our best plastic sheds means you can enjoy top-quality garden storage without the premium price tag.

 If you choose a plastic shed then be sure to check its specification if you intend to drill holes in the walls for shelving, as this may not always be possible.